A tomato salad is not just for summer, anytime is the perfect time for this delicious dish.

-Yes, tomatoes are actually fruits that are considered vegetables by nutritionists.
+Yes, tomatoes are actually fruits that are often considered vegetables by nutritionists.

-Some will say they are both, and that no other fruit/vegetable crosses that line as well.
+Some will say they are both, and that no other fruit/vegetablecrosses that line so well.

-But scientifically speaking, a tomato is definitely a fruit.
+Scientifically speaking, a tomato is definitely considered a fruit, technically a berry.

 Fruit or vegetable tomatoes make a great salad, and this recipe is no exception.

 Many salads with tomatoes will often use balsamic vinegar, red wine vinegar, and even white wine vinegar as a base.

 Typical Western flavors for that thinly sliced tomato salad; even better with fresh mozzarella, and fresh herbs.

 And there is absolutely nothing at all wrong with those flavors, I love them all.